-So, how can journalists successfully (and lucratively) move forward from an attention to a creation economy?
+So, how can individual creators and journalists successfully (and lucratively) move forward from an attention to a creation economy?
 As we’ve seen first hand, it begins with offering value to an audience that’s happy and willing answer that value with support.
-We've seen this strategy save local news organizations like the BKLYNER, giving it a second life through audience support.
-We’ve also seen once laid off journalist like ex CNN reporter, Jon Ostrower thrive while sharing the content and stories his audience wants to read.
+We've seen online publications and journalists like ex CNN reporter, Jon Ostrower thrive while sharing the content and stories his audience wants to read.

 There’s no easy answer to fix the media issues in our current economy, but a shift to creating value for a specific audience is a start.
 Start by asking, what can I create that no one else is creating?
 What story can I tell in a unique way?
 Do I have an audience willing to not only read it but support it?
 And, how do I leverage that audience for longevity so I can survive in a constantly shifting media landscape?